fireblade-engine/ecs/README.md

 These entities are cached in the nexus for efficient access and iteration.
 Iterate family members by calling `.iterate` on the family you want to iterate over.
-`iterate` provides a closure whose parameters start with the entity identifier (entityId) of the current entity, followed by the typesafe component instance of the current entity that you may provide in your desired order.
+`iterate` provides a closure whose parameters start with the entity identifier (entityId) of the current entity, followed by the typesafe component instances of the current entity that you may provide in your desired order.

 ```swift
 class PlayerMovementSystem {